joakimsehlstedt/Movie-Rentals/README.md

 # RM Movie-Rentals
 Web programming coursework.
-Movie rental PHP/MySQL based website.

-Built on the Ami PHP boilerplate for smaller websites or webbapplications.
+Movie rental PHP/MySQL based website built on the Ami PHP boilerplate for smaller websites or webbapplications.

-Built by Joakim Sehlstedt
-Based on the Anax-projekt by Mikael Roos (me@mikaelroos.se)
+Built by Joakim Sehlstedt and based on the Anax-projekt by Mikael Roos (me@mikaelroos.se).

 License
 ------------------